-The area of request is an existing six story mixed-use project that includes 331 apartment units with 17,745 square feet of retail and personal service uses, but it is important to add a note that new development in this placetype should align with the established building form and character of the city residential development patterns.
+The area of request is an existing and established business, but it is important to add a note that new development in this placetype should align with the established building form and character of the neighborhood mixed-use development patterns.
 These new developments should be well-integrated within the natural landscape and consideration should be given a connectivity approach to preserve existing fabric of the area.
-The request is consistent with Forward Dallas 2.0 as it is an existing mixed-use project that offers the neighborhood variety in housing type and convenience of needed goods and services to residents in the immediate area and community.